graalvm/simplelanguage/README.md

 This repository is licensed under the permissive UPL licence.
 Fork it to begin your own Truffle language.

-For instructions on how to get started please refer to [http://www.graalvm.org/docs/graalvm-as-a-platform/implement-language/](http://www.graalvm.org/docs/graalvm-as-a-platform/implement-language/)
+For instructions on how to get started please refer to [our website](http://www.graalvm.org/docs/graalvm-as-a-platform/implement-language/)